edezhic/prest/README.md

 * other templating engines like [Askama](https://prest.blog/with-jinja-askama) which provides Jinja-like syntax
 * even [Large Language Models](https://prest.blog/with-candle-mistral) and [blockchain Smart Contracts](https://prest.blog/with-substrate-contract)!

-You can compile a prest app [into a native binary](https://prest.blog/into-native), for example if you need access to system APIs or want to distribute as a binary, and you can compile the host [into WebAssembly with a system interface](https://prest.blog/into-wasi).
+You can also compile prest apps [into native binaries](https://prest.blog/into-native) if you need access to system APIs or want to distribute as a file, and you can compile the host [into WebAssembly with a system interface](https://prest.blog/into-wasi).
 You can even combine the best of both worlds and [create portable wasi binaries](https://github.com/dylibso/hermit).
 The range of possibilities is so wide that only C and C++ can exceed it, but rust provides much better development and maintenance experience in most cases.
 To be fair the rust ecosystem is relatively young, but it's growing fast and already has a suprisingly large and diverse set of stable libraries.

 ### under the hood
 Prest itself is a relatively thin wrapper around a whole bunch of rust libs, and it is intended to stay that way for the foreseeable future to enable frequent major changes.
 The initial goal is to come up with a simple interface over an extendable foundation with reasonable defaults.
 So, its existance is only possible thanks to a number of brilliant projects which you can find among the [prest's dependencies](https://github.com/edezhic/prest/blob/main/Cargo.toml) and mentions in the docs.